ohata-toast/EasyCache/en/overview.md

 * Server specification supports 2-64 GB memory.
 * You can create a replication group with virtual devices of all specifications provided by the Compute & Network service of NHN Cloud.
 * You cannot access the operating system of a replication group directly.
 You can access a Redis server using the assigned domain and the port that you entered when creating a replication group.
-* You can create a replication group only when you select VPC subnect in the Compute & Network service, and you can communicate with the instance of the Compute & Network service through VPC subnet.
+* You can create a replication group only when you select VPC subnet in the Compute & Network service, and you can communicate with the instance of the Compute & Network service through VPC subnet.
 * A replication group is disconnected from external networks, except for the user's subnet.
 If connection from an external network is required, floating IP must be attached.
 * If you are using the Compute & Network service, you can configure a subnet for connection when you create a replication group.
 * Network connection is enabled between the replication group and the instance in the connected subnet.